rkg18/imprint_cms/README.md

 * Flask - Web framework for Python
 * HTML - Used to generate Flask templates that holds the content for pages and posts
 * CSS - Styles given templates
-* Javascript - Used to change settings of website such as font size and family
+* Javascript - Used to change settings of website such as font themes and row movement
 * [Bootstrap](https://getbootstrap.com/) - Used for grid framework and responsive design

 ## Requirements